This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-There are no infringement actions taken pursuant to the competition provisions in the MACA 2015, neither have there been merger applications made based on publicly available information.
+There are no infringement actions taken pursuant to the competition provisions in the MACA 2015, nor have there been merger applications made based on publicly available information.

-In December 2018, Singapore Airlines Limited and Deutsche Lufthansa AG applied for an individual exemption to MAVCOM for a joint venture agreement.
-The joint venture agreement provides for parties to cooperate in schedule coordination and capacity management, pricing and inventory management, sales, marketing and revenue sharing.
-The applicants contend that the joint venture agreement will give rise to significant economic and social benefits to the Malaysian economy and Malaysian travellers.
-MAVCOM's decision on this application is still pending release.
+- Singapore Airlines Limited and Deutsche Lufthansa AG in relation to a joint venture agreement for parties to cooperate in schedule coordination and capacity management, pricing and inventory management, sales, marketing and revenue sharing;

 Merger control under the MACA 2015

 Section 54 of the MACA 2015 strictly prohibits mergers that have resulted or may be expected to result in a substantial lessening of competition in any aviation service market.

 Parties to a merger can voluntarily make an application to MAVCOM notifying of an anticipated merger pursuant to Sections 55 and 56 of the MACA 2015.
 MAVCOM may also initiate an investigation under Section 83 of the MACA 2015 if there is reason to suspect that an anticipated merger would infringe Section 54 of the MACA 2015.